 Prevent bird strikes: Make your windows safer both day and night.
 Here is a new book to read more about what you can do.
 Above is an immature male Common Yellowthroat killed by a window strike in New York City.
 Below are dot decals that come in sheets to attach to your windows to make them safer for birds.
 You can read about some of the options for creating bird-friendly glass on the NYC Audubon website.

-Keep cats indoors: An estimated 2.6 million birds are killed annually in the U.S. and Canada by birds.
+Keep cats indoors: An estimated 2.6 million birds are killed annually in the U.S. and Canada by cats.
 See how much happier and relaxed these indoor cats look?
+Also, please keep dogs on leashes near sensitive bird habitats, especially during nesting season.

 Plant native species: reduce your lawn and invite birds and pollinators to your yard.
 Shown here is a cutout of a Gray Catbird in a Maple-leaf Virburum, a colorful native plant in the northeast United States that provides berries for birds and other wildlife